apache/incubator-kie-drools/kogito-addons/README.md

    but as main libraries for runtimes implementations
 2. `deprecated` - about to be deprecated modules in future versions

-The addons for Quarkus/SpringBoot you will find in their own modules in the root of this repository:
+The addons for Quarkus/Spring Boot you will find in their own modules in the root of this repository:

 1. [`quarkus/addons`](../quarkus/addons) - contains the add-ons for Quarkus.
 If your Kogito project is built with Quarkus, use the dependencies listed in this sub-module
-2. [`springboot/addons`](../springboot/addons) - contains the add-ons for SpringBoot.
-These dependencies are meant to use only with Kogito projects built with SpringBoot
+2. [`springboot/addons`](../springboot/addons) - contains the add-ons for Spring Boot.
+These dependencies are meant to use only with Kogito projects built with Spring Boot

 Inside each of these modules, you will find the add-ons organized by its capabilities.